pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 While this works perfectly on the initial `terraform apply`, we are now in danger of replacing our `azurerm_network_interface` resource.

 The danger is not immediate--so far, we're still safe.
-To fall fully into the trap, we need to do a few specific, reasonable-seeming things:
+To fall fully into the trap, we need to do a few specific things:

 - Use a data block in a module
 - Use outputs from that module